Last reviewed: 15/06/25

 7) CCTV is in use throughout the event for the purposes of safety, security and prosecution of offenders.

-1) Banned from event – Gas canisters, aerosols, airhorns, fireworks, flares, glass, illegal substances, drugs, ‘legal highs’ – this includes Nitrous Oxide and associated equipment including balloons, unidentified substances, new psychoactive substances (NPS), illegal items, laser equipment/pens, megaphones, blowtorches, sky or ‘chinese’ lanterns, petrol burners, sound systems, spray cans, tabards/high viz jackets, or any other items listed on our website as restricted items.
+1) Banned from event – Gas canisters, alcohol, aerosols, airhorns, fireworks, sparklers, flares, glass, illegal substances, drugs, ‘legal highs’ – this includes Nitrous Oxide and associated equipment including balloons, unidentified substances, new psychoactive substances (NPS), illegal items, laser equipment/pens, megaphones, blowtorches, sky or ‘chinese’ lanterns, petrol burners, sound systems, spray cans, tabards/high viz jackets, or any other items listed on our website, or the individual event website as restricted items.

 2) Ticket holders may not bring bags larger than A4 in size.